|Title:||Jessie Chapman Alcorn Memorial Professor of Foreign Languages

 1995 B.A.(Honours) Classics, University of Alberta, Edmonton, Canada.

-Alexander Beecroft teaches courses in Greek and Latin language and literature, ancient civilizations, literary theory (ancient and modern) and the theory and practice of world literature.
-His major areas of research interest are in the literatures of Ancient Greece and Rome, pre-Tang Chinese literature (i.e. before AD 600), as well as current debates about world literature.
+Alexander Beecroft studies and teaches in Greek and Latin language and literature, ancient civilizations, literary theory (ancient and modern) and the theory and practice of world literature.
+His major areas of research interest lie in current debates about world literature, from the role of premodern texts to debates about the global novel; in the literatures of Ancient Greece and Rome and of pre-Tang Chinese literature (i.e. before AD 600).
 His first book, Authorship and Cultural Identity in Early Greece and China: Patterns of Literary Circulation was published by Cambridge University Press in 2010.
 He was the recipient of a Charles A. Ryskamp Research Fellowship in the Humanities from the American Council of Learned Societies for the 2011-12 academic year for work on his second book, An Ecology of World Literature: From Antiquity to the Present Day.
 (Verso, January 2015).
-His current projectt, A Global History of Literature, is under contract with Johns Hopkins University Press.
-He is also the Secretary-Treasurer of the American Comparative Literature Association.
+His current project, A Global History of Literature, is under contract with Johns Hopkins University Press.
+He has served as Secretary-Treasurer of the American Comparative Literature Association from 2011 to 2019.

 Introduction to Classical Mythology